 - SLR Consulting

-Some of these firms specialise in environmental assessment, while other large consultancy firms are involved with a range of different industries.
+Some of these firms specialise in environmental assessment, while other consultancy firms are involved with a range of different industries.
 You can search the list of environmental consultancies and service providers at the ENDS Directory.

 What about working for an agency or charity organisation?